Programme Code | A1P018 | C2P040 |

 Field Experience

-The Field Experience component comprises the following three main elements:
+The Field Experience domain comprises the following three main elements:

 - Block Practice / Supervised Teaching